feifel/jtra/SPECS.md

   - A time picker or preset buttons (e.g., +30min, +1h, +2h, "at 14:00") allow rescheduling the next check-in.
   - Useful when the user knows they will be in a long meeting or focused work session and don't want interruptions every 15 minutes.
   - Example: If the user is in a 2-hour meeting from 10:00 to 12:00, they can set the next popup to 12:00 instead of being asked at 10:15, 10:30, etc.
+- **Snooze is handled entirely client-side:**
+  - Both server and client fallback timers fire at fixed `hh:00/15/30/45` boundaries regardless of snooze setting
+  - The client ignores timer events when a snooze time is active
+  - Example: If snooze is set to 14:00, events at 13:30 and 13:45 are ignored; popup shows at 14:00
 - When a custom next popup time is set:
-  - The timer is rescheduled to fire at the specified time instead of the next 15-minute boundary.
   - The custom time is stored in memory only (not persisted).
 If the browser is closed, the next session starts with normal 15-minute boundary scheduling.
-  - After the custom popup fires, the timer resumes normal 15-minute boundary scheduling.
+  - After the custom popup fires, the timer resumes normal behavior (next event at `hh:00/15/30/45`).
   - The custom popup time must be in the future (at least 1 minute ahead).
   - The maximum snooze duration is configurable in Settings (default: 4 hours).